Teletex System of Document Transfer Abandoned in The 1990s

 What You Could Do With a Teletex Terminal

-• Send and receive documents to and from any teletex terminal in the world
+• Send and receive documents to and from any teletex terminal worldwide.

 • Send and receive telex messages to a teleprinter terminal as long as that teleprinter was connected to a public switched telex network and the character set used was compatible with the restricted character set limitations that a teleprinter could handle, in accordance with the International Telegraph Alphabet No. 2.
 Documents intended for a telex recipient needed have a line length restricted to 69 characters, which is the maximum line length most telex terminals could handle*.